Best Portable Fish Finders For Anglers on the Go

 Portability can’t get much better than a castable fish finder.
 All you have is a small transducer ball that you cast, and everything that’s happening in the water will display live on your Android or iOS device.

-Best of all, there is a GPS model so that you can build waypoint maps of your best fishing spots.
+Best of all, the GPS model lets you build waypoint maps of your best fishing spots.

 However, there are some limitations associated with the Garmin Striker Cast.